abhriyaroy/WallR2.0/README.md

    - Observable sequences: Publishers like Observable and Flowable take some items (Observable sequences) and pass onto its subscribers       so that they can inturn react to the incoming items.
   <p align="center"> <img src="https://i.imgur.com/iGYOeYB.png" widht=450 height=300></a>
   <p align="center">Credits: <a href="https://dzone.com/articles/marble-diagrams-rxjava-operators">DZone</a></p>

+   In this project <a href="https://github.com/uber/AutoDispose">Autodispose<a> is used to dispose observables.

  ### Unsplash API
    The Unsplash API is a modern JSON API that surfaces all of the info required for displaying various wallpapers to the users.
 For more    information, please click <a href="https://unsplash.com/developers">here</a>